thekayshawn/thekayshawn.github.io/src/content/project/tentwenty.md

 ---
-title: "🌟 Tentwenty - Portfolio Clone"
+title: "🌟 Tentwenty's Portfolio Clone"
-snippet: "A clone of the near-perfect portfolio of Tentwenty, with a few imperfections perfected."
+snippet: "A clone of tentwenty's masterpiece with a few tweaks and changes."
 isDraft: false
 image: {
     src: "/src/assets/tentwenty/cover.png",